fishera123/autobuilds/README.md

 # Linux Tweet App

 This is very simple NGINX website that allows a user to send a tweet.

 It's mostly used as a sample application for Docker 101 workshops.

-To use it:
+To use ityy:

 Build it:
 `docker build -t linux_tweet_app .`